genialis/resolwe/docs/overview.rst

 Resolwe consists of two major components: a RESTful API and the Flow Engine.
-The RESTful API is based on the `Django REST Framework`_ and offers complete control over the dataflow, the data involved and the permissions on those data.
+The RESTful API is based on the `Django REST Framework`_ and offers complete control over the workflow, the data involved and the permissions on those data.
 The Resolwe Flow engine, on the other hand, handles pipeline execution.
 It resolves dependencies between `processes` (jobs or tasks), and executes them on worker nodes.
 Results are saved to a PostgreSQL database and a clustered file